bcgov/EPIC.search/search-api/DOCUMENTATION.md

 The Search API is designed to be extensible in the following ways:

-1. **Alternative LLM Providers**: The synthesizer architecture allows for easily adding new LLM providers (like OpenAI) by implementing the `LLMSynthesizer` abstract base class.
+1. **LLM Provider Architecture**: The service uses a modular synthesizer architecture:
+   - Abstract `LLMSynthesizer` base class defines the interface
+   - `OllamaSynthesizer` implements local LLM integration
+   - `AzureOpenAISynthesizer` implements Azure OpenAI integration
+   - Additional providers can be added by implementing the base class

 2. **Customized Prompts**: The prompt template can be modified in the `LLMSynthesizer` class to adjust how the LLM interprets and responds to queries.

-3. **Response Formatting**: The formatting of responses can be customized in the synthesizer implementation.
+3. **Response Formatting**: Each synthesizer implementation can customize response formatting while maintaining a consistent interface.

-## Performance Considerations
+## Performance and Security Considerations

+### Security Best Practices

+1. API Key Management
+   - Store API keys and secrets securely using environment variables or a secrets management service
+   - Never commit API keys or sensitive credentials to version control
+   - Rotate API keys periodically according to your security policy

+2. Network Security
+   - Use private endpoints for Azure OpenAI access to ensure traffic stays within your virtual network
+   - Configure Network Security Groups (NSGs) to restrict traffic between application and services
+   - Enable TLS/SSL for all external communications
+   - Implement proper CORS policies to restrict cross-origin requests

+3. Access Control
+   - Implement authentication for all API endpoints
+   - Use role-based access control (RBAC) to limit access to sensitive operations
+   - Validate and sanitize all user inputs
+   - Implement rate limiting to prevent abuse

+### Performance Optimization

-- The service collects detailed performance metrics at each step for monitoring and optimization.
+- The service collects detailed performance metrics at each step for monitoring and optimization
-- Timeouts are configured for external service calls to prevent hanging requests.
+- Timeouts are configured for external service calls to prevent hanging requests
-- Error handling ensures graceful degradation when services are unavailable.
+- Error handling ensures graceful degradation when services are unavailable
+- Consider implementing caching for frequently requested queries

 ## Dependencies

+Core Dependencies:
 - **Flask**: Web framework for the REST API
-- **Ollama**: Integration with local LLMs
 - **Requests**: HTTP client for external service communication

+LLM Provider Dependencies:
+- **Ollama**: Integration with local LLMs for development
+- **OpenAI**: Azure OpenAI client library for production

 ## Future Enhancements

-- OpenAI integration
-- Caching frequently requested queries
+- Response caching for frequently requested queries
-- Enhanced error handling and retries
+- Enhanced retry mechanisms with exponential backoff
-- Performance optimizations
+- Performance optimizations and monitoring dashboards
+- Support for additional LLM providers
+- Streaming responses for long-running queries